-Justice Tay Yong Kwang was appointed Judge of Appeal of the Supreme Court on 1 August 2016.
+Justice Tay Yong Kwang was appointed Judge of Appeal of the Supreme Court on 1 August 2016 (since re-designated Justice of the Court of Appeal).

 He obtained his Bachelor of Laws from the National University of Singapore in 1981.